vippsas/vipps-ecom-api/vipps-ecom-api.md

 | `Vipps-System-Plugin-Name`    | The name of the ecommerce plugin             | `vipps-woocommerce`  |
 | `Vipps-System-Plugin-Version` | The version number of the ecommerce plugin   | `1.4.1`              |

-These headers are sent by the recent versions of
-[the official Vipps plugins](https://github.com/vippsas/vipps-developers#plugins) and we recommend all customers with direct integration with the API to also do so.
+These headers are required for plugins and partners and sent by the recent versions of [the official Vipps plugins](https://github.com/vippsas/vipps-developers#plugins) and we recommend all customers with direct integration with the API to also do so.